Short-term study visas guidance for staff

 Rules and restrictions

-- can't apply for the short-term study visa while in the UK
+- they cannot apply for their short-term study visa while in the UK

-- must return home after the short-term study visa expires
+- they must return home after their short-term study visa expires

 Visa nationals and non-visa nationals

-Visa nationals and non-visa nationals both need immigration permission to be here (either short-term study visa or Tier 4 visa).
+Visa nationals and non-visa nationals both need immigration permission to be here (either short-term study visa or Student visa).

-Non-visa nationals (like US or Canadian students) need permission.
-They must apply in advance for a Tier 4 visa, but can obtain a short-term study visa at port of entry.
+Non-visa nationals (such as US or Canadian students) need immigration permission.
+They must apply in advance for a Student visa, but can obtain a short-term study visa at port of entry.
 The student must have proof of acceptance onto a course of study and finances with them at the port of entry.
 They must also have a valid ATAS certificate if the course requires it.

 Visit the Government website to check which countries are on the Visa National List.